Echo-Chat-Systems/docs/api/markdown/ws/_index.md

 # Websockets API

 The Echo-API makes extremely extensive use of websockets to provide most services.
-This document serves as an index page for all websocket endpoints and their respective documentation.
+All functions of the API are performed within the context of a signluar websocket connection.

 ## Table of Contents